 If and when this occurs, there are various housing programs that provide eviction help.
 The type of assistance provided will vary greatly, based on the cause of the crisis.
 Any low income family or someone in an emergency can apply for grants, legal aid, and other support.

-Children from low income, single parent families can get help.
+Children from low income, single parent families can get housing help.
 It is very difficult for those tenants to pay for the costs of raising a kid.
 The cost of housing, child care, food, and other bills (when combined with rent) can lead many to struggle.
 There are both non-profits and government housing programs that provide single parents with rental assistance, and the support is for both mothers and fathers.

 Many of the housing programs available do focus on families that rent, especially when it comes to financial support.
 They tend to have the greatest need for assistance, and it is often less expensive for HUD or a charity to help a tenant vs. someone that owns their own home or is facing a foreclosure.
 Even with that being the case, there are still a number of resources that do provide help with paying a mortgage.

 State governments provide their own housing programs to homeowners.
 They are generally run at the local level, and can vary by town, county, and city.
 The type of assistance provided will vary greatly and can even change from year to year.
 Everything from mediation to cash grants, principal reduction programs, and more is offered.
 Find government mortgage and foreclosure assistance programs.

 Homeowners have access to many other mortgage assistance programs both from HUD and other sources.
 It is always critical to ask for help prior to missing a payment.
 It is more likely to get help in averting a foreclosure as well as other housing assistance when starting early.

 Housing assistance for the homeless